Resources for Mental Health Professionals (Social Workers, Counselors, Therapists, Psychologists)

 The mission of inSocialWork® is “to engage practitioners and researchers in lifelong learning and to promote research to practice and practice to research”.
 Interesting topics include reproductive justice, basic income, professional resilience, gang life, traumatic brain injury.

 Selling the Couch – Melvin Varghese, Ph.D.

-Informative podcast interviews of successful private practice therapists, media and marketing experts.
-Interesting topics include: using Instagram and Facedbook, writing case notes, running a successful private practice.
+Informative interviews with successful private practice therapists, media and marketing experts.
+Interesting topics include: using Instagram and Facebook, writing case notes, running a successful private practice, etc.

 Practice of the Practice – Joe Sanok, LPC